 The Berlin Welcome Card can be an economical option for active sightseers.
 The card gives metro access, and discounts on many attractions in Berlin.
 Have a look at the official website for all the details.

 Berlin claims to be the European capital of clubs, so make sure to visit one of them!
 Find an overview of the parties per day at the most popular local page.

 In Berlin you need to be ready for a shower, so keep an eye on the rain radar.

 Taxi apps like Uber work well in Berlin.

 The official Berlin Tourist Office has plenty of information to offer, in various languages.
 You can find several offices around the city, like in the Central Station and at Alexanderplatz 7.
-See the official website for more details.
+For further information, check out the official website.

 © 2016 - 2020 Streetwise World B.V.

 All rights reserved